DaWoschbar/kali-setup/README.md

 # kali-setup script
 A little script setting up my kali environment including the tools and repository I use the most.

+Feel free to open any issues and feature requests as well as improvements.

+Feedback is appreciated!

 # Latest implementations & Improvements
 The script has been improved and now supports two essential features, which will enrich your life by a lot:

+## Batch mode
+You now can go entirely afk during the installation process, just use the `-y` or `--batch` flag, all questions will then be answered with no.

+## Disable system bell
+By default the script will also disable the annoying system bell clock.
+Even though it will be disabled using bash variables as well as with a blacklist, depending on your window manager, you might still encounter the beeping sound!
+Currently I don't know of any other way to implement this on all Linux systems.

 ## Profile mode
 In order to make this script more versatile, I decided to take out some parts of the code and put them into an external file allow to use profiles.
 This way every person is able to import their own shell environment as well as to perform their own tasks individually.